Geeks win millions for teaching computers to battle each other

 That delay gives hackers time to attack unprotected systems, one factor that security experts say has contributed to the surge in cyber attacks.

-"Mayhem" was provisionally named winner of the competition.
-Organizers said they would review the results overnight and confirm the results on Friday.
+"Mayhem" was provisionally named winner, pending an overnight review of the results.

-The winning program was created by a team of eight computer experts from San Francisco and Pittsburgh, Pennsylvania, who are affiliated with Carnegie Mellon University.
+The winning program was created by eight computer experts from San Francisco and Pittsburgh, Pennsylvania.
+They are affiliated with Carnegie Mellon University, which regularly produces teams that earn top scores in the annual Def Con hacking contest.

-Mayhem will compete with teams of humans in the Def Con capture the flag contest, which starts on Friday.
-It is the first time the elite competition has included a computer.
+Mayhem will compete against Carnegie Mellon students and other elite hackers when this year's Def Con contest starts Friday.
+It is the first time a computer has competed.

-Second place went to a program dubbed Xandra, created by security experts from the University of Virginia and GrammaTech Inc, earning them a $1 million prize.
+Second place went to a program dubbed Xandra, created by security experts from the University of Virginia and GrammaTech Inc, earning $1 million.